REST API Documentation

 Authorization

-Management endpoints reuse the existing stg_api_keys table unchanged.
-The gate is user-level, not key-level:
+Management endpoints reuse the existing apk_api_keys table unchanged.
+Two gates, both checked before the endpoint is resolved:

-• apk_permission (1–4 CRUD gradient) is NOT the gate here — it is orthogonal to the management check.
-A superadmin's key with apk_permission = 1 (read-only CRUD) can call management endpoints; a permission-5 admin's key cannot, regardless of apk_permission.
+• apk_permission (1–4 CRUD gradient) is NOT a gate here — it is orthogonal to the management check.
+A superadmin's machine key with apk_permission = 1 (read-only CRUD) can call management endpoints; a permission-5 admin's key cannot, regardless of apk_permission.

-• All other existing auth checks (active, not expired, IP restriction, bcrypt secret) apply unchanged — management dispatch only happens after apiv1.php's full auth chain has passed.
+• All other existing auth checks (active, not deleted, not expired, IP restriction, secret verification) apply unchanged — management dispatch only happens after apiv1.php's full auth chain has passed.

 Endpoints